ellacharmed/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 ### Storybits:
 ```
+FollowUp Storybits in wrong category:
+Survey Offer Option 2, Cure For Cancer: Rare Outcome, and Free Will: Violent Urges Solved.
 Twin Peeks: spawning, but not showing Beauty/Research effect deposits.
 The Man From Mars: Outcome 3: Let him be, whoever he is: None of the options reward anything.
 Morale is added based on CustomOutcomeText and Morale stats from Outcome 2.